COVID-19: Advice and support on employment

 If you would like advice on possible careers and how to find them visit the National Careers Service website for more advice and guidance.

-I want to earn some money over the summer before studying in September.
+I want to earn some money alongside my studies.
 Where do I look?

 You can look for work through: